benmomo/eiffel-ontology-doc/docs/ontology.md

 While inserting the 54 ECV individuals in the ontology the name has been respected and kept from GCOS.
 Moreover, links to official icon and PDF factsheet has also been included as part of the properties of each ECV.

+*Note: Automatic documentation has been generated via the OWL Doc Protege plugin and is available [here](https://eiffo.satrdlab.upv.es/owl-doc/ecv/)*

 <br/><br/>

 </div>